Skip to Content

 Conception

 As happens in humans, gestation delays menstrual periods and fertility seasons.
-Similarly, the interestrus interval, or the period between estrus seasons, is prolonged in dogs after whelping.
+Similarly, dogs’ interestrus interval, or the period between estrus seasons, is prolonged after whelping.

 A study of various dog breeds reported they had a regular 6-month estrus interval under normal circumstances, but the interval was prolonged in dogs who went into gestation.